 In most cases, a mild to moderate concussion will resolve in a few minutes to a few days.
 Nevertheless, suspected concussion should be referred for medical attention and observation.
 If the patient loses consciousness, this is a sign of a serious concussion, and may require tests to be done such as a CT scan or MRI to look for bleeding of the brain.
 In some cases, hospitalization is required.

 Never discount the potential problems that may arise from a concussion.
 Seek medical attention immediately after an accident if there is evidence of head injury.
-If your injury was caused by another person’s actions, you may have cause to seek compensation with the help of an experienced team of personal injury lawyers.
+If your injury was caused by another person’s actions, you may have cause to seek compensation with the help of Ritter and Associates.